stianlaa/byte-barometer/README.md

 The project is almost mature enough for first release, what remains is:

-- [ ] Prevent redownload of models on startup, improve warmup startup time
+- [ ] Adjust and test with mobile
 - [ ] Move to wss instead of ws to make application more secure
-- [ ] Adjust and test with mobile
 - [ ] Process and upsert much larger dataset

 ## Future work